-Intervention strategies for treatment of behavior problems are variable and dependent on the child's age, severity of the problem and the setting in which the behavior is most commonly seen.
-Local parent support programs can often help by providing suggestions, support and information about community treatment programs.
+Intervention strategies for treatment of behavior problems are variable and dependent on the individual's age, severity of the problem and the setting in which the behavior is most commonly seen.
+Local parent and caregiver support programs can often help by providing suggestions, support and information about community treatment programs.
 Psychosocial services in the primary care physician's office can be used for consultative care regarding behavior issues.
 Chronic problems warrant referral to a behavioral specialist experienced in working with children and adults with special needs.

 NDSS thanks special guest author Bonnie Patterson, MD for preparing this piece.

 An international organization dedicated to improving the support of individuals in order to reduce behavioral challenges

 Conducts reseach and provides information on topics concerning behavior and disability

 - Center for Motor Behavior and Pediatric Disabilities

 Conducts and disseminates basic scientific research to better understand the complexity of individuals with Down syndrome, cerebral palsy, and spina bifida

 - National Association for the Dually Diagnosed (NADD)